kyungjae-lee/engineers-notebook/computer-networks-and-network-security/network-performance.md

 ## Throughput (Reality)

-- Informal definition:

-  Actual amount of data that passes through the medium
+- Actual amount of data that passes through the medium (reality)

-- Formal definition:

-  The throughput is a measure of how fast we can actually send data through a network.
+- The throughput is a measure of how fast we can actually send data through a network.

 - Throughput vs. Bandwidth

-  Although bandwidth in **bits per second** and throughput seem the same, they are different.

-  - e.g., A link may have a bandwidth of B bps, but we can only send T bps through this link.
+  A link may have a bandwidth of B bps, but we can only send T bps through this link.
 (Always T < B)

 * We may have a link with a bandwidth of 1 Mbps, but the devices connected to the end of the link may handle only 200 Kbps.
 This means that we cannot send more than 200 Kbps through this link.